Researching Medical Marijuana May Soon Get Easier

 "The bottom line is scientists need access to options," says Sisley.

 Monday's announcement is a long-awaited follow-up to an earlier policy change.
-In 2016, the federal government signaled an end to its regime of limiting research on cannabis to only one grower when the DEA announced a policy change allowing new cultivators.
+In 2016, the federal government signaled an end to limiting research on cannabis to only one grower when the DEA announced a policy change allowing new cultivators.

 More than 30 organizations, including Sisley's, applied for a license to grow cannabis for research purposes.
 But the agency didn't act on the applications, so earlier this year, Sisley filed a lawsuit in federal court demanding it take action.